theocjr/social-media-forensics/README.md

 #### Experiment Scripts

-The `experiment_scripts` directory contains lots of shell scripts used to run the experiments and serves as an invocation example of the above code.
+The `experiment_scripts` directory contains lots of shell scripts used to run the experiments and serves as a container of invocation examples of the above code.

 #### Char-grams Analysis